AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/understanding-web-personalization/understanding-content-analytics.md

 **Analytics**

-* **Views**: Views of that content piece for the time scope selected
+* **[!UICONTROL Views]**: Views of that content piece for the time scope selected
-* **Direct Conversions**: Web visitors who viewed the content and filled out a form in the same visit.
+* **[!UICONTROL Direct Conversions]**: Web visitors who viewed the content and filled out a form in the same visit.
-* **Conversion Rate****:** A percentage conversion rate calculated by Direct Conversions divided by Clicks
+* **[!UICONTROL Conversion Rate]****:** A percentage conversion rate calculated by Direct Conversions divided by Clicks

-**Trends**
+**[!UICONTROL Trends]**

-* A **Trends** graph showing the last 30 days of views of the specific content piece.
+* A **[!UICONTROL Trends]** graph showing the last 30 days of views of the specific content piece.
 Hover over the line graph to see the number of content views from a specific day

 ## Delete Content {#delete-content}

 ![](assets/six.png)

-From the Content Analytics page, click on the delete icon of the Content you wish to delete.
+From the [!UICONTROL Content Analytics] page, click on the delete icon of the Content you wish to delete.
 A message appears to confirm that you want to delete the Content.

 >[!MORELIKETHIS]
 >